Check out these recipes.

 Preheat oven in 300 degrees F. Brown chicken in oil in Dutch oven.
 Add next 7 ingredients.
 Bake, tightly covered, for 2 hours.
 Remove chicken to heated platter.
 Blend mixture of flour and water into pan drippings.

 Sprinkle chicken breasts with seasoned salt.
 Brown in margarine.
 Remove to platter and saute onion, thinly sliced, in the same pan.

 In one bowl, put wheat flour.
 In another, put beaten eggs and water.
 In another dish, mix bread crumbs and spices except for the lemon juice.
-Take chicken, first dip in wheat flour then in egg mixture and then into bread crumb mixture.

 In a large nonstick skillet, brown chicken in 1 tsp. oil over medium high heat; remove and set aside.
 In the same skillet, saute the carrots, onion and peppers in remaining oil for 10 minutes.